GeveoAu/blog/_posts/2024-04-18-Evernode Tokenomics.md

 As of 15th April 2024, there are over [10,000 Evernode hosts](https://geveo.io/).
 Hosts participate in the network to provide resources for DApps and to earn Evers (EVR).

+There are two main ways to earn Evers by being part of the Evernode network:

 #### 1.Receive Host Rewards

 - **Anyone can join:** Evernode welcomes anyone with a compatible Linux server to become a Host.
 Simply install the Evernode software to participate as a host.